 In September 2013, we signed a license and collaboration agreement with ISU Abxis pursuant to which we licensed our proprietary human Factor IX products to ISU Abxis for initial development in South Korea.
 Under the agreement, ISU Abxis is responsible for manufacturing, preclinical development activities and clinical development through a proof-of-concept Phase 1/2 study in individuals with hemophilia B. We have the sole rights and responsibility for worldwide development, manufacture, and commercialization of Factor IX products after Phase 1/2 development.
 ISU Abxis may exercise its right of first refusal to acquire commercialization rights in South Korea, in which case they would be entitled to profit sharing on worldwide sales.
-ISU Abxis paid us an up-front fee of \$1.75 million and is obligated to pay to us contingent milestone-based payments on the occurrence of certain defined development events, of which one has been achieved as of March 31, 2017.
-Collaboration and license revenue related to the ISU Abxis agreement during the three months ended March 31, 2017 and 2016 was \$0.3 million and \$0.1 million, respectively, that reflect the amortization of the up-front fee over the estimated period of our performance obligations, which are estimated to conclude in February 2018 and \$0.2 million recorded in March 2017 for a milestone earned by us.
-We had a deferred revenue balance of \$0.3 million as of March 31, 2017 related to the ISU Abxis collaboration.
+ISU Abxis paid us an up-front fee of \$1.75 million and is obligated to pay to us contingent milestone-based payments on the occurrence of certain defined development events, of which two have been achieved as of June 30, 2017.
+Collaboration and license revenue related to the ISU Abxis agreement was \$0.1 million and \$0.1 million during the three months ended June 30, 2017 and 2016 and \$0.4 million and \$0.2 million during the six months ended June 30, 2017 and 2016, respectively, that reflect the amortization of the up-front fee over the estimated period of our performance obligations, which are estimated to conclude in February 2018 and \$0.2 million recorded during 2017 for milestones payments, which are recognized over the estimated remaining period of the Company's performance obligation under the agreement.
+During the three and six months ended June 30, 2017 related to \$0.8 million as of June 30, 2017 related to the ISU Abxis collaboration.

 We have never been profitable and have incurred significant operating losses in each year since inception.
-Our net losses were \$4.1 million and \$3.6 million for the three months ended March 31, 2017 and 2016, respectively.
-As of March 31, 2017, we had an accumulated deficit of \$152.1 million.
+Our net losses were \$5.9 million and \$4.8 million for the three months ended June 30, 2017 and 2016 and \$10.0 million and \$8.4 million during the six months ended June 30, 2017 and 2016, respectively.
+As of June 30, 2017, we had an accumulated deficit of \$161.9 million.
 Substantially all our operating losses resulted from expenses incurred in our research and development programs and from general and administrative costs associated with our operations.